elasticio/recipes/salesforce_to_mailjet/description.md

-Salesforce Contacts and Leads to Mailjet
+Imports all existing and new Salesforce Contacts as well as Salesforce Leads to Mailjet and automatically synchronizes any updates.